-The plant and collection lines were built with Federal, State and local funding at a cost of $5,327,667.00.
+The plant and collection lines were built with Federal, State, and local funding at a cost of approximately $5.5M.
 The plant was brought on-line in 1976, providing service to areas of the Estes Valley which were previously without adequate sewage treatment.
 Since that time we have effectively managed the wastewater treatment, through three major floods and a fire evacuation.

-The District is staffed with 16 permanent employees:four administrative personnel, five on the lines crew and seven operators at the plant.
-State of Colorado Wastewater Certification is required for all lines and plant personnel.
+The District is staffed with 17 permanent employees: five administrative personnel, five in the collection department crew, and seven operators at the plant.
+A State of Colorado Wastewater Certification is required for all collection and plant personnel.

 The District policies and operations are overseen by a Board of Directors elected by the voters within the District.